daattali/ddpcr/README.md

 By default, the droplets in each quadrant are a different colour.
 If you want to change the colour of some droplets, we can use the `col_drops_*` parameter as before.
-Since now we're working with a different plate type, the names of the droplet clusters can be different, so we need to first know what they are
+Since now we’re working with a different plate type, the names of the droplet clusters can be different, so we need to first know what they are